Assessments for 2-18s

 It takes about 2 and a half hours to complete a case history with parents and the same amount of time for the child or young person to complete their assessment.

 If your child and you are both attending at the same time there is a break which lasts for about 30-40 minutes when your two MPC therapists and your local therapist will confer.

 Finally your therapist will give you some information about stammering, go through your child’s assessment results and discuss the main things which seem to contribute to their vulnerability to stammering.
 Time is also spent discussing recommendations, answering any questions that you have and agreeing a plan.

 Altogether this takes about 4 hours.
 Please make sure you plan your journey accordingly.

-Our staff will work with you, your son or daughter, and your local therapist to help you decide what you would like to do next.
+Our staff will work with you, your son or daughter, and your local therapist if you have one to help you decide what you would like to do next.

 We offer suggestions and recommendations based on our time with you and our expertise in stammering and we then invite you to consider what you would like to do.

 With our teenage clients we encourage them to be active in this decision-making process and we explain this at the beginning of the session.